nick-mancuso/checkstyle-antlr4-memory-report/README.md

   that these objects are not cleared for performance reasons, and has worked to remove some ways to do so.
-- Increases run time by an average of 1.4 times for many projects and CI tasks; however gigantic projects like openjdk 16 actually take less time (about 3-4 times faster).
+- Increases run time by an average of 1.4 times for many projects and CI tasks; however gigantic projects like openjdk 16 actually take less time (about 3-4 times faster) in CI.
 You can compare the runtime of CI tasks at https://github.com/checkstyle/checkstyle/pull/10999 and other pull requests to see the differences.
 On my local, `mvn clean verify` run time has increased by one minute.

 ### Eviction Policy